Read about the unique blend of technology offered by Ontotext - coupling text mining and RDF triplestores.

 Collectively, this powerful blend of relationships, classifications, explicit & inferred facts and unstructured data allow organizations to understand and interrogate their content and data at a much finer grain of detail.

 It is through this extraction of structured, processable data from a free-flowing textual content that we can help computers help us.
-And it is through semantic annotation that we can “package” our content in a way that would further allow its easy travelling across platforms and devices.
+And it is through semantic enrichment that we can “package” our content in a way that would further allow its easy traveling across platforms and devices.